madetech/blog/posts/how_to_give_your_application_the_support_it_needs.md

 So how do you go about finding the _right_ team?
 There are a number of factors to consider when researching potential suppliers:

 ###Experience
-You want a team who have experience dealing with critical applications and are equipped to meet the requirements of large organisations, rather than one of the thousands of businesses who offer lower level support (copy updates, basic HTML/CSS changes).
+There are a lot of businesses out there that offer support services, and it can be tempting to hand responsibility over to a cheaper option.
+What you need to be wary of is handing it over to a team who'll simply keep your application in a perpetual state of maintenance, and never evolves it into something better.
+You want a skilled team who have experience dealing with applications like yours, and who can help do more than just maintain it.

 ###Level of service
 Find out what level of service you can expect from a potential team, you need to know the number of hours each week your budget will cover, and whether the agreement covers 24/7 emergency support.